storesafe/cordova-sqlite-storage/README.md

 });
 ```

-**BUG 1:** It is currently NOT possible to close a database in a `db.executeSql` callback.
+**BUG:** It is currently NOT possible to close a database in a `db.executeSql` callback.
 For example:

 ```Javascript
 // BROKEN DUE TO BUG: